Overview

 Society of Minorities in Sport (SMS)

-SMS is a professional organization that seeks to bring together undergraduate students in the community of sport who are underrepresented in the area of sport, leisure and recreation management.
+SMS is a professional organization that seeks to bring together undergraduate students in the community of sport who are underrepresented in the area of sport, leisure and entertainment management.
 SMS empowers people to proactively advocate and encourage diverse experiences and opportunities that we as students bring together while working with professionals in the industry.
 Through conversations with minorities in leadership, as well as the facilitation of networking opportunities, SMS looks to expose students to a variety of learning and volunteer opportunities across our industry.
 From working with the Best Buddies initiative on their annual Friendship Walk, to programs with professors about the lack of representation among sports journalists, the experiences SMS provides for students help build awareness of issues facing minorities in sport.
 SMS believes in creating open and respectable environments to discuss issues within sport.
 SMS wants to ensure students receive the most up-to-date information possible to inspire them to make a difference in the world of sport.

 Sport and Governance Association (SAGA)